Nikon D7500 vs Sony A9

 |Sony A7 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

-Both the D7500 and the A9 are recent models that feature in their makers' current product line-up.
+Both the D7500 and the A9 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the A9 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Sony websites.

 Review summary: Nikon D7500 vs Sony A9